elmiko/elmiko.github.io/_posts/2025-11-17-kubecon-na-2025-retrospective.markdown

 It was so good that the CNCF photographers caught us! ([source][photo])

 I was talking with Josh Berkus at the end of the meet and greet and we both noted how the line for the puppy petting event was very long and also right outside the meet and greet.
-This could perhaps be a good technique for bring more folks to the meet and greet next time.
+This could perhaps be a good technique for bringing more folks to the meet and greet next time.
 Just put the puppy pit at the back of the meet and greet.
 XD

 <img src="/img/kubecon-na-2025-puppy.jpg" class="img-responsive center-block" alt="Puppy pit at kubecon">